hisl6802/ECCO/README.md

 # Clustering toolbox
 ## Design
-The Clustering Toolbox here was designed as a user interface that allows for clustering analysis of untargeted metabolomics data.
+The Clustering Toolbox available here was designed as a user interface that allows for clustering analysis of untargeted metabolomics data.